bips-hb/ConNIS/README.md

 6 genes are declared essential since smaller weights will make it harder to label a gene (by chance) as ‘essential’.

-Next, we give an example how to select a weight by the instability approach.
-We will use the parallel version of the function using `mclapply` and use 5 different weights.
+Next, we give an example for selecting `weight` our of five different values by the instability approach.
+We will use the function’s build-in parallelization option (`parallelization.type = "mclapply"`).
 NOTE: Only 10 subsamples are drawn for demonstration purpose.
-For real world applications we suggest
-$m \approx  500$.
+For real world applications we suggest $m \approx  500$.

 ``` r